 “I use material as a place to make fiction, fantasy, and illusion.
 When this happens, attention is drawn to something abstract and separate from the material—the physical paint and canvas.“

-In the Youtube video, the artist explains that color:
+In the Youtube video, the artist explains that colour:

 - is ephemeral and embodied

-- it requires light to carry it to our eys
+- it requires light to carry it to our eyes

-- acts like a skin on the objects, when she uses paint.
+- acts like a skin on the objects, when she uses to paint.

 - colour can permeate the whole thing

-- paint has qualties, mat, glossy, gesture, as well as materials and she uses them both in the same way
+- paint has qualities, mat, glossy, gesture, as well as materials and she uses them both in the same way

 By now I have read and looked at the work of Phyllida Barlow.
 I am interested in how she looked in her work almost to defy gravity, and use change to attribute to this and interrogated some of the most fundamental aspects of sculpture, namely its physical attributes, and its presence in space.
 I wonder if I should try to work bigger…..challenged myself more.
-I am also considering ideas I have read earlier in UVC 2 around failure, learning to fail, and not looking for results, but understand this process of becoming.
+I am also considering ideas I have read earlier in UVC 2 around failure, learning to fail, and not looking for results, but understanding this process of becoming.
 I found a great video conversation with Phyllida Barlow and she refers to this issue – she feels strongly about an open-ended searching and learning process in making.
-I like to think of what I have been producing up to now in this course, was about learning about (observe, record, explore, reflect, collect, combine, construct) and that it is not so much about the judgment of the objects.
+I like to think of what I have been producing up to now in this course, was about learning about (observing, recording, exploring, reflecting, collecting, combining, and constructing) and that it is not so much about the judgment of the objects.
 I learnt that she does not work with an armature.
 I almost feel I am in agreement with Phyllida Barlow that this learning is more about offering clues and learning towards a process that could have the potential to make a shift in my own experience.
-I think about the materials I could use, I even go as far as thinking about casting these objects or developing them more, as bigger objects that could hang or being stacked onto each other.
+I think about the materials I could use, I even go as far as thinking about casting these objects or developing them more, as bigger objects that could hang or be stacked onto each other.